-Slow cooker overnight cinnamon oatmeal is our favorite way by far.
+This tastes like a healthy cinnamon roll!
 It is easy to throw together the night before for Christmas breakfast or on the weekend.
-Dress it up with fresh fruit on top and even your kids will love this Crockpot meal. (affiliate links present)
+Dress it up with fresh fruit on top and even your kids will love this and other Crockpot recipes. (affiliate links present)

 There really aren’t a lot of ingredients needed when you make this.
 The reason why we don’t use quick oats is that they get soft pretty quickly and I wanted to be able to make it the night before.
 It’s just one less thing to think about when you have a lot going on, especially during the holidays.

-- 2 tbsp maple syrup, honey or brown sugar
+- 2 tbsp maple syrup, agave, honey or brown sugar for sweetness

 If you want to know How to Cook Steel Cut Oats instead we have several methods for you here, those take longer.

-The two ways I will use quick cooking oats is if I am making Ninja Foodi oatmeal or throwing it into the microwave real fast.
+The two ways I will use quick cooking oats is if I am making Instant Pot oatmeal or throwing it into the microwave real fast.
 It is good for that but after making it the other two ways I do like a bit more “grit” to it and not so soft.
-In the slow cooker oatmeal is really best with “old fashioned” as it states on the box.

-- Cook overnight (for 8 hours) on low.
-Scoop your cooked cinnamon roll oatmeal into bowls.
-You can loosen with a bit of fresh milk on top with some of your favorite fresh fruit, seeds, and even peanut butter!
+Cook overnight (for 8 hours) on low.
+Loosen with a bit of fresh milk on top with some of your favorite fresh fruit, seeds, and even peanut butter!

 Slow Cooker Cinnamon Oatmeal